markhenning/markhenning.github.io/content/the-outage.md

 This is where the ladder steps in, super simple stuff.
 Work out a list of escalating challenges for yourself, and set off to do them, again, and again, and again.
 At the start the simple things seem impossible (my first one was 15 minutes walking around a specific route in my neighbourhood, the 10th on my first ladder was "drive to the cinema during the day")

-And then you start, and the wins feel stupid, you go out.
+And then you start, and the wins feel stupid, but, you go out, and you come home and log it, win or lose, pass or fail.

+Then, when you complete a ladder, you reward yourself, and then sit down to craft another ladder.

 The worst part of all of this is that the beginning is the hardest part, your questions are rampant,  you haven't had time to practice coping with it, you'll screw up, you're not sure if you're doing it right, how long should I stay in a place experiencing this?
-My favourite is the thought "hey, I'm getting this", which instantly triggers "but what if I'm not"
+My favourite is the thought "hey, I'm getting this", which instantly triggers "but what if I'm not?"

-#### '' Relapses''
+#### ''Relapses''

 One of the big things to remember here is that progress isn't linear, you'll have good and bad days, what's easy one day is super hard the next (especially as the weather's changing on me every day.)
 Again, just gotta get back on the horse, take a couple of days of smaller things, then move back to that challenge.
+Up or down, but always forward.

 I've always liked to set a marker for anything that some people would cause a relapse, but I prefer to just tag them as "Incidents" and tag them with what I was listening to at the time on my headphones at the time.
  - The Techpod Incident - the main incident with the car and it all starting